NCERT Book Solutions for Class 9 Civics Democratic Politics – I Chapter 1 – CBSE Free PDF Download

-- Democratic element – women’s organisations to demand one-third seats for women.
+- Democratic element – Women’s organisations to demand one-third of seats for women.
 Undemocratic element – Women’s representation in parliament has barely reached 10 per cent.

 5. Which of these is not a valid reason for arguing that there is a lesser possibility of famine in a democratic country?